Amiineh/image-generator-api/ReadMe.md

 The endpoints return results immediately with job_id that can be used later for status check.
 The queue consumer runs in the background and executes and retries jobs.

-## Inputs and Outputs
-All of the input and output fields of the original fal Wan 2.2 are implemented as in: [https://fal.ai/models/fal-ai/wan/v2.2-a14b/image-to-image/api](https://fal.ai/models/fal-ai/wan/v2.2-a14b/image-to-image/api)

-Input and output images are downloaded and uploaded to fal before exposing to the Wan (fal) api and before returning the result to client.

 ### Tests
 The api was tested with Bruno and the files are included in the fal-bruno folder.
 You can find tests for all of the endpoints, but will have to change the url as the hash changes on different runs.